-I understand that I will be charged a Production Fee at auditions, which is fully refundable if they are cut from the show.
+I understand that I will be charged a Production Fee at auditions, which is fully refundable if they are not cast in the show.

 I understand that the fees are non-refundable once the student has auditioned.
 If the student withdraws from the production prior to the posting of the cast list, they may transfer their production fees to another show to audition again.
 However, once the cast list has been posted, if a student is cast in any role, they will receive no refund and are not permitted to drop the show in order to audition for another CYT show.

-I am also responsible for personal items (i.e., shoes, tights, make-up).
+I am also responsible for personal items that may be required for my character (i.e., shoes, tights, make-up).